mikyYun/tinyapp-/README.md

 - cookie-session
 - method-odvrride

 ## Getting Started
 - Install all dependencies (using the 'npm install' command)
 - Run the development web server using the 'node express_server.js' command

 #### Register
 - must submit email and password
-- if any or both are empty, redirect error
+- if any or both are empty, redirect invalid page
-- if submitted email is already exist in data, redirect error
+- if submitted email is already exist in data, redirect invalid page
 - once successfully submitted, redirect to /urls page

 #### Login
-- if email or password is not correct, redirect error
+- if email or password is not correct, invalid page
-- if submitted email is not in data, redirect register
+- if submitted email is not in data, invalid page
 - once successfully login, redirect to /urls page

+### Invalid
+- client see this page if submitted information is invalid
+- client can go to register or login page by clicking the button

 #### My URLs
 - shows the lists of added urls
 - user can edit or delete

 #### Create New URL
 - user can create new url
 - once create new url, redirect edit page